scottpetrovic/krita-documentation/README.md

 Once you have set up the languages you can just run this command: `rebuild-all.bat`

 After a few seconds all the languages should be updated in the dist folder for you to test.

+# Optional: Exporting to PDF
+Sphinx cannot export out to PDF, but it can output an intermediate format called latex.
+This latex format can be used by other programs to generate the PDF files for the documentation.
+To export out the documentation in latex format run this command from your project root: `make latex`

+A new latex folder will be created in your _build directory that has the content in latex format.

+We need to download another program now to convert those files to PDF.
+On Windows 10 I used MikTex (200MB): https://miktex.org/

+When you install that it will add a command line function.
+Open a command prompt and type this: `pdflatex --version`

+Mine says MiKTeX-pdfTeX 2.9.6642 (1.40.19).
+If you don't see it you either didn't install it or you need to open a new command prompt window for Windows to see the newly installed tool.

+Still in your command prompt, go into your _build directory, then the latex folder.
+Run this command to generate the PDF: `pdflatex --outuput-directory=./output projectName.tex'

+The "projectName.tex" is the file in your latex folder.
+Depending on what options you chose for installation, there might be a number of warnings about 'packages' needing to be installed.
+Those are just extra tools to help with the PDF conversion and are ok to install.
+After you hit confirm a number of times you should see the PDF in the output folder.